 CERTH’s Data Protection Officer is:

-You can contact him and CERTH’s data protection supervision via:
+You can contact her and CERTH’s data protection supervision via:

 2. Data collection and logging